-The gospel is Good news for our hurting and lost world.
+The Gospel is good news for our hurting and lost world.
 God’s love story and redemptive plan can be seen from Genesis to Revelation.
 We feel that the gospel message should be clearly communicated regularly through our teachings.
-It’s a message that is to be lived out in our individual lives and one of the soul purposes of the church.
-We believe and encourage that it’s not just the Pastors, Kids Church volunteer or a small group leaders job to spread the gospel.
-We all are called to go out with the message of His gospel and the testimony of what He has done in and through us.
-This can be done in our work places, neighborhoods, schools, families and by being sent out around the world.
+It’s a message that is to be lived out in our individual lives and one of the sole purposes of the church.
+We believe and encourage that it’s not just the pastors’, Kids Church volunteer’s, or a small-group leader’s job to spread the Gospel.
+We all are called to go out with the message of His Gospel and the testimony of what He has done in and through us.
+This can be done in our work places, neighborhoods, schools, families, and by being sent out around the world.

 We regularly partake of communion as a church.
-We follow Jesus instruction to His disciples to do it often and in remembrance of Him and His work upon the cross.
-This act should never become something that is route or routine.
-Partaking of communion also provides and opportunity for us to sit before our saviors feet and allow Him to search us.
+We follow Jesus’ instruction to His disciples to do it often and in remembrance of Him and His work upon the cross.
+This act should never become something that is rote or routine.
+Partaking of communion also provides an opportunity for us to sit before our Savior’s feet and allow Him to search us.
 This is also a time to again confess and surrender any sins that His Spirit may reveal.
 We encourage non-believers to abstain from partaking of communion and encourage them to first surrender their lives to Jesus Christ.
 We do not use real wine, but grape juice and small pieces of motza bread.

 Prayer is essential for the believer and is our life-line to God.
-We believe prayer should be something that as the word says, should happen without, “ceasing.”
+We believe prayer should be something that, as the Word says, happens “without ceasing.”
 We can go to God 24/7 with anything and everything.
 God wants to hear our prayers individually and corporately as the body of Christ.
 We like to incorporate prayer into our services and also have regular times of prayer, where there is no teaching, but a time of focused prayer and worship.

 Prophecy & End-Times